Expressivity of Spiking Neural Networks

 \section{Main results}

-In the first part, we prove that SNNs generate \textbf{C}ontinuous \textbf{P}iece\textbf{w}ise \textbf{L}inear (CPWL) mappings, followed by realizing a ReLU activation function using a two-layer SNN.
-Subsequently, we provide a general result that shows that SNNs can emulate the realization of any multi-layer ANN employing ReLU as an activation function.
-Lastly, we analyze the number of linear regions generated by SNNs and compare the arising pattern to the well-studied case of ReLU-ANNs.
-If not stated otherwise, the encoding scheme introduced in Remark \ref{remark:encoding} is applied and the results need to be understood with respect to this specific encoding.
+Subsequently, we will employ the framework introduced in Section \ref{section:SNN_model} to analyze the properties of LSNNs.
+First, we prove that LSNNs generate \textbf{C}ontinuous \textbf{P}iece\textbf{w}ise \textbf{L}inear (CPWL) mappings under certain conditions on the weights.
+Next, we show that LSNNs can emulate the realization of any multi-layer ANN employing ReLU as an activation function.
+We analyze the number of linear regions generated by LSNNs and compare the arising pattern to the well-studied case of ReLU-ANNs.
+Lastly, our findings show that LSNNs can efficiently realize certain CPWL functions using fewer computational units and layers compared to ReLU-ANNs.
+If not stated otherwise, the encoding scheme introduced in Definition \ref{definition:encoding} is applied and the results need to be understood concerning this specific encoding.